 • A female rhino called Bina is the oldest captive Sumatran rhino on record.
 She celebrated her 41st birthday in 2022 at the Sumatran Rhino Sanctuary, Way Kambas National Park, Indonesia, where she's lived since the early 1990s

 • Before she died in 2019 at the age of 57, Fausta, a female eastern black rhino, was considered the oldest wild rhino in the world.
-She was first sighted at the Ngorongoro crater, Tanzania in 1965
+She was first sighted at the Ngorongoro Crater, Tanzania in 1965

 Copyright © 2023-2024 Action For Rhinos - All Rights Reserved.
 Last updated: 27th August 2024.